 - 1. Follow Section 2.3.1.
 "Define the Inspection Lot."
-Use a "Category A" sampling plan in the inspection; select a random sample. - 2.
-Select an initial tare sample according to Section 2.3.5.1.
-"Determination of Tare Sample and Average Tare Weight." - 3.
+Use a "Category A" sampling plan in the inspection; select a random sample; then use the following test procedure to determine lot compliance. - 2.
+Select an initial tare sample according to Section 2.3.5.
+"Tare Procedures." - 3.
 Gross weigh the first package in the tare sample and record this weight. - 4.
 Determine and record the measurements (to the nearest division of the appropriate tape or rule) of the packaged goods (length, width, area; depending upon which dimensions are declared on the label) and weigh the goods from the first package opened for tare determination. - Calculate and record the weight of the labeled measurements using the following formula: